Westlake-AI/openmixup/README.md

 ## Acknowledgement

-- OpenMixup is an open-source project for mixup methods created by researchers in **CAIRI AI Lab**.
-We encourage researchers interested in visual representation learning and mixup methods to contribute to OpenMixup!
+- OpenMixup is an open-source project for mixup methods and visual representation learning created by researchers in **CAIRI AI Lab**.
+We encourage researchers interested in backbone architectures, mixup augmentations, and self-supervised learning methods to contribute to OpenMixup!
-- This repo borrows the architecture design and part of the code from [MMSelfSup](https://github.com/open-mmlab/mmselfsup) and [MMClassification](https://github.com/open-mmlab/mmclassification).
+- This project borrows the architecture design and part of the code from [MMPreTrain](https://github.com/open-mmlab/mmpretrain) and the official implementations of supported algorisms.

 <p align="right">(<a href="#top">back to top</a>)</p>